Akselera Tech

 Building Your 200+ Negative Keyword List

-The most effective approach is to build your negative keyword list in layers: start with universal exclusions, then add industry-specific terms, then refine with data from your search terms report.
+The approach that works best is layered: start with universal exclusions, add industry-specific terms, then refine with data from your search terms report.
+Each layer builds on the one before it.

 Layer 1: Universal Exclusions (50-70 Keywords)